Reducing regional haze in scenic areas

 Sources of fine particles

 Fine particles have also been linked to serious health problems and environmental damage.
-Learn more about fine particle pollution.

 The Federal Clean Air Act requires states to protect and improve visibility in national parks and wilderness areas.
 The Clean Air Act has a goal of returning visibility in these areas to natural conditions by the year 2064.
 Congress designated 156 national parks and wilderness areas as "mandatory federal Class 1 areas" where visibility is especially important.
 All states must submit plans to EPA to reduce air pollutants that affect visibility in their mandatory Class 1 areas.